Temple of Confucius: Hong Kong

-The bill allowing for the building of the very first Confucian Temple in Hong Kong, proposed by the Confucian Academy, passed in September 2013.
+The bill allowing for the building of the very first Confucian temple in Hong Kong, proposed by the Confucian Academy, passed in September 2013.
 The location of the temple was decided to be near the famous Taoist temple, Wong Tai Sin Temple, in Wong Tai Sin District.

 Taiwan

-The first Confucian temple in Taiwan to be constructed was the Taiwan Confucian Temple, which was built during the period of Tungning Kingdom in 1665 in Tainan.
-A more recent one, the Taipei Confucius Temple, was built on Wenwu Street in Taipei in 1879, torn down by Japanese in 1907 to make place for the Taipei First Girls' High School, and re-erected on Dalong Street from 1925 to 1939.
+The first Confucian temple in Taiwan to be constructed was the Taiwan Confucian Temple, which was built during the period of the Tungning Kingdom in 1665 in Tainan.
+A more recent temple, the Taipei Confucius Temple, was built on Wenwu Street in Taipei in 1879, torn down by Japanese in 1907 to make place for the Taipei First Girls' High School, and re-erected on Dalong Street from 1925 to 1939.
 The new temple was designed by Wang Yi-Shun, who also oversaw its construction.
 The design is an example of typical Fujian temple style.
-Every year on September the 28th, the birthday of Confucius, city authorities hold the Shidian (釋奠) Ceremony here.
+Every year on September 28, the birthday of Confucius, city authorities hold the Shidian (釋奠) Ceremony here.
 In addition, there is a Confucian temple located in Zuoying District of Kaohsiung that was completed in 1974 in the Northern Song architectural style.
-Other Confucian Temples are found in Chiayi City, Taipei, Taichung and Changhua County.
+Other Confucian temples are found in Chiayi City, Taipei, Taichung and Changhua County.

 Vietnam

-A Confucian Temple in Vietnam is called Văn Miếu.
+A Confucian temple in Vietnam is called Văn Miếu.
 The earliest recorded Văn Miếu in Vietnam is the Văn Miếu, Hanoi, established in 1070 during the Lý dynasty.
 After 1397, with the construction of schools throughout Vietnam under the Tran, Confucian temples began to spread throughout the country.
 Another renowned Vietnamese Confucian temple is the Văn Miếu, Hưng Yên, located in Hưng Yên City.
 Well-known Confucian temples were built in Huế, Tam Kỳ, Hội An, Hưng Yên, Hải Dương, Biên Hòa, Vĩnh Long and Bắc Ninh.